SYSFPGA - A Williams all-in-one Design & Multigame

 System Options Setup

-Setting the JAMMA Test switch at boot, or on the menu display, allows changing of the board hardware options.
+Holding down the 1P & 2P start buttons at first boot, or selecting SETUP from the main menu, allows changing of the board hardware options.

 What are the options ?